KeramMarek/Ansible/notes.md

 ```
 ### Template
 ```
 Everything in loop is considerd as item so that you can reach to loop.
 In variables we have servers and name.
 We can use that as {{ item.name }}.
 Looping through {{ servers }} means every loop take on item.
+If you put only {{ item }} you will get back {'name': 'rhel'}.
 ```
 ```
 vim. host.j2